 Select Velocity Report from the Reports tab menu.

-Your Velocity Report syncs with Amazon once a day.
+Your Velocity Report syncs with Amazon every 6 hours daily.
 MSKUs with newly assigned lead times or changes to lead times are added to the report the next time this occurs.

 The following columns make up the report: